unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

     {"install": [{"name": "test_app.v1.tar.gz"}]}

-#### Upload the App Tarball to your Murano Product ID's content area.
+#### Upload the App Tarball to Your Murano Product ID's Content Area

 The [MrMurano](https://github.com/tadpol/MrMurano) tool was created for this and many other purposes.
-It is currently the only supported tool we have for uploading any content to a Murano Product ID's content area.
+It is currently the only supported tool for uploading any content to a Murano Product ID's content area.
 To get your application tarball uploaded, follow the instructions on the `MrMurano` github page to configure the tool and then use the `mr content upload` command to upload your application tarball into the content area.

 #### Writing the Install Command to the `engine_fetch` Alias

-Once you've uploaded your application tarball to your Product ID's content area, you can tell GWE to download and install it.
+Once you have uploaded your application tarball to your Product ID's content area, you can tell Gateway Engine to download and install it.

 There are currently two ways to write the JSON install command into your GWE Murano device: